-Note to District:
+Note:

-The following procedures are intended to serve as the "grievance process" required by Title IX regulations (34 C.F.R. § 106.45) for responding to formal complaints of sexual harassment, as defined by Title IX.
+Section 1 of the following procedures is intended to serve as the "grievance process" required by Title IX regulations (34 C.F.R. § 106.45) for responding to formal complaints of sexual harassment, as defined by Title IX.
 These procedures are designed for use in the context of allegations of sexual harassment against a student and should be reviewed in combination with FFH(LEGAL) and (LOCAL).
 The Title IX Coordinator maintains related forms, checklists, and templates to aide Title IX personnel in completing responsibilities outlined in these procedures.
 Title IX personnel will be guided by these procedures and related documents to ensure all information is appropriately documented, provided to the parties as required, and the procedure is implemented with fidelity and in accordance with law.